Punggol Field murder: Before sentencing

-A year after the occurrence of the Punggol field murder case, the Parliament decided to pass laws to legalize the police's ability to obtain data from TraceTogether, a tracing app launched to detect possible infectees of COVID-19 in Singapore, for the purpose of criminal investigations, including murder.
-Part of this was influenced by the police's attempt to use the TraceTogether data of the suspect to trace his whereabouts in order to arrest him, but this hindered the investigations as Surajsrikan did not download the app in his phone, and he also did not have a TraceTogether token given that the tokens (which was mainly provided for the elderly and young children who did not have smartphones) were not yet launched and issued as of the time Surajsrikan murdered Tay.
+A year after the Punggol field murder case, the Parliament decided to pass laws to legalize the police's ability to obtain data from TraceTogether, a tracing app launched to detect possible infectees of COVID-19 in Singapore, for the purpose of criminal investigations, including murder.
+Part of this was influenced by the police's attempt to use the TraceTogether data of the suspect to trace his whereabouts in order to arrest him, but this hindered the investigations as Surajsrikan did not download the app in his phone, and he also did not have a TraceTogether token, given that the tokens (which were mainly provided for the elderly and young children who did not have smartphones) were not yet launched and issued as of the time Surajsrikan murdered Tay.

 The move to pass these new laws caused a public outcry, as some questioned the possible invasion of privacy through the police's access to every user's personal data on TraceTogether.
-Several members of the opposition, like Progress Singapore Party member Leong Mun Wai and Workers' Party chairman Pritam Singh, objected to the police's access to the users' personal data on TraceTogether out of concern of potential breach of public trust in the government, due to the Government having made re-assurances that these data would be used for tracing purposes to detect potential cases of COVID-19 infection during the early period of launching TraceTogether.
-Minister for Foreign Affairs Vivian Balakrishnan, who first proposed the law, later apologize and rectified the law with a few changes to authorize the police in gaining access to TraceTogether data when conducting investigations into serious crimes (including murder).
+Several members of the opposition, like Progress Singapore Party member Leong Mun Wai and Workers' Party chairman Pritam Singh, objected to the police's access to users' personal data on TraceTogether out of concern for the potential breach of public trust in the government, due to the Government having made re-assurances that this data would be used to detect potential cases of COVID-19 infection during the early period of launching TraceTogether.
+Minister for Foreign Affairs Vivian Balakrishnan, who first proposed the law, later apologized and rectified the law to authorize the police in gaining access to TraceTogether data when conducting investigations into serious crimes, including murder.
 After the changes were made, the law was finalized and passed on 2 February 2021.